Overview of Heritage Square

 Women’s Suffrage: A Reader’s Theatre “Herstory” Lesson

-This presentation is in the form of a Reader’s Theatre script for your own group.
-Members of your group may participate.
+Members of your group participate in this Reader’s Theatre script.
 The setting is Ventura County, 1920, just after the 19th amendment has passed, granting women the right to vote across the nation.
-The characters in the script are Ventura County ladies, gathered to celebrate and to review the years leading to women’s suffrage through a series of letters and newspaper articles that capture the times from 1848-1920.
+Ventura County ladies gather to celebrate and to review the years leading to women’s suffrage through a series of letters and newspaper articles that capture the attitudes of the times.

 Step back in time to the Golden Age of Hollywood with a fantasy radio broadcast by America’s favorite gossip queen when she visits Ventura County.
 You’ll be surprised at how many local sites were used by the film and TV industry through the years.
 Join the fun as Hedda “dishes out the dirt” on the stars who came here, with audience participation and lots of hats!

 *Originally written by Dotty Wheeler

 All other programs written and created by Connie Korenstein